Manoj-T-V/Recipe/README.md

 ## Features
 - Recipe management: create, update, delete, and view recipes.
 - Recipe likes and user bookmarks.
+- Email queue to send send notifications asynchronously,including a daily notification to authors about the likes received on their recipes.
 - User authentication and registration with JWT tokens.
+- test cases for all APIs and generate a coverage report.
+- Containerized the application

 ## Technologies Used
 - **Backend**: Django, Django REST Framework